-A companion who performs this part of the scene, viz : personating Deity, steps behind the burning bush, and calls out vehemently, 'Moses!
-Moses!!'
-The principal sojourner answers for the candidates, 'Here am I.' The companion behind the bush exclaims still more vehemently, • Draw not nigh hither; put off thy shoes from off thy feet, for the place where thou standest is holy ground.
-[Their shoes are now taken off.]
-I am the God of thy fathers, the God of Abraham, the God of Isaac, and the God of Jacob.'
+A companion who performs this part of the scene, viz., personat Deity, steps behind the burning bush, and calls out vehemently, "Mos Moses!"
+The principal sojourner answers for the candidates, "E

+The companion behind the bush exclaims still more vehemen Draw not nigh hither; put off thy shoes from thy feet, for the pl where thou standest is holy ground.
+[Their shoes are now taken a lam the God of thy fathers, the God of Abraham, the God of Isaac, the God of Jacob."

-The principal sojourner then directs them to kneel down and cover their faces, and says, 'And Moses hid his face, for he was afraid to look upon God.'
+The principal sojourner then directs them to kneel down and co their faces, and says, 'And Moses hid his face, for he was afraid to I upon God.'

-The principal sojourner then says to the candidates, 'Arise and follow me,' and leads them three times round the chapter, during which time he reads from 2 Chorn. c.
-36-v.
+The principal sojourner then says to the candidates, 'Arise and low me,' and leads them three times round the chapter, during wh time he reads from 2 Chron. c.
+35-v.
 11-20.

-The terror in which the initiated into the ancient mysteries were thrown, by the counterfeiting of thunder, lightning, etc., is here imitated.
-This occurs after the words, "and brake down the walls of Jerusalem;" the companions then make a tremendous noise, by firing pistols, clashing swords, overturning chairs, rolling cannon balls across the floor, etc. The candidates being blindfolded, must of course be surprised and terrified at such a scene.
+The terror in which the initiated into the ancient mysteries we thrown, by the counterfeiting of thunder, lightning, etc., is here im ted.
+This occurs after the words, "and brake down the wall of Jesalem;" the companions then make a tremendous noise, by firing pist clashing swords, overturning chairs, rolling cannon balls across the fivete.
+The candidates being blindfolded, must of course be surprised a terrified at such a scene.

-In the meantime, the candidates are thrown down, bound, and dragged out into the preparation room, and the door closed.
-On being brought again into the chapter, they pass under the living arch.
-This is formed on one side of the hall or chapter; on the other side is what is called the rugged road, which is generally made of blocks of wood, old chairs, benches, etc. The conductor consoles the candidates, by observing, this is the way many great and good men have traveled before you; never deeming it derogatory to their dignity to level themselves with the fraternity.
-I have often traveled this road from Babylon to Jerusalem, and generally find it rough and rugged.
+In the meantime, the candidates are thrown down, bound, a dragged out into the preparation room, and the door closed.
+On be brought again into the chapter, they pass under the living arch.
+This is formed on one side of the hall or chapter; on the other side is what is called the rugged road, which is generally made of blocks of wood, old chairs, benches, etc. The conductor consoles the candidates, by observing, this is the way many great and good men have travelled before you; never deeming it derogatory to their dignity to level themselves with the fraternity.
+I have often travelled this road from Babylon to Jerusalem, and generally find it rough and rugged.
 However, I think I never saw it much smoother than it is at the present time.

 By this time, the candidates have stumbled over the rugged road, and arrived again at the entrance of the living arch.
-The conductor says, companions there is a very difficult and dangerous pass ahead, which lies directly in our way.
+The conductor says, companions there is a very difficult and dangerous pass ahead. which lies directly in our way.
 Before we attempt to pass it, we must kneel down and pray.

 Sundry prayers and passages of scripture are recited before the rugged path is got rid of.
-There are clauses in one of them, which make it appear that it was originally addressed to the sun when in the lower hemisphere, imploring his return to the upper regions, as follows:
+There are clauses in one of them, which make it appear that it was originally addressed to the sun when in the lower hemisphere, imploring his return to the upper regions, as

 "Hear my prayer, O Lord! give ear to my supplications: for the enemy hath persecuted my soul: he hath made me to dwell in darkness.
-Therefore is my spirit overwhelmed within me; my heart within ine is desolate.
-Hear me speedily, O Lord! my spirit faileth : hide not thy face from me, lest I be like unto them that go down into the pit.
+Therefore is my spirit overwhelmed within me; my heart within me is desolate.
+Hear me speedily, O Lord! my spirit faileth: hide not thy face from me, lest I be like unto them that go down into the pit.
 Cause me to hear thy loving kindness in the morning; for in thee do I trust.
 Bring my soul out of trouble.
 And of thy mercy cut off my enemies; for I am thy servant."